leolanese/Becoming-Functional/README.md

 > If you dind't see the "Functional Programming mindset" - An introduction to Functional Programming - leolanese/FP, please have a look at: [https://github.com/leolanese/FP](https://github.com/leolanese/FP)

---
+> You can also have a look at the free (GitBook format)[https://laneseleo.gitbook.io/workspace/] --

 ### { 'L e o   L a n e s e',